Profile picture for user Pradeep K Chhibber

 Personal Statement

 Pradeep received an M.A. and an M.Phil. from the University of Delhi and a Ph.D. from UCLA.
-He is currently the Indo-American Community Chair in India Studies at the University of California, Berkeley.
+He is the Indo-American Community Chair in India Studies at the University of California, Berkeley.

 Academic Subfields